Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 This means, if you switch to another Action in the editor, the data-block’s linked Action will also change, and vice versa.

-It’s incredibly easy to accidentally and unknowingly mess up the scene.
+It’s incredibly easy to accidentally and unknowingly mess up the scene and animations.

 When intentionally switching the edited action, the artist has to check every single data-block.
 Some Actions could have been previously linked somewhere accidentally.